Clinical Director

 If you're a clinician, athletic trainer, or rehab specialist, it's time to move beyond a one-temperature-fits-all approach.

-Check out the NICE1 to learn more about precision-guided cryotherapy and how to deliver smarter, phase-specific cooling for your patients’ post-op and injury recovery.
+Learn more about the NICE1 and how to deliver smarter, phase-specific cooling for your patients' post-op and injury recovery.